webix-hub/docs/data/desktop/apionly_uploader.md

  $$("uploadAPI").addDropZone($$("mylist").$view);
 ~~~

-Then, all the files dropped to the area will be added to uploader files and, if [autosend](api/ui.uploader_autosend_config.md) is not cancelled, will be sent to the server script.
+Then, all the files dropped to the area will be added to uploader files and, if [autosend](api/ui.uploader_autosend_config.md) is not canceled, will be sent to the server script.

 ###Displaying the files